ndw/ML-tzinfo/README.md

 1. Download the most recent [tz\_world](http://efele.net/maps/tz/world/) shapefile.
    Get the "mp" version that has a single geometry for each timezone.
-   On 25 May 2013, the most recent version was [tz\_world\_mp.zip](http://efele.net/maps/tz/world/tz_world_mp.zip).
+   On 11 February 2016, the most recent version was [tz\_world\_mp.zip](http://efele.net/maps/tz/world/tz_world_mp.zip).

 2. Expand this archive somewhere.